RolandStuder/jeizinen-meteor/index.md

 		  	}
 		  }
 		}

+- Jeizinen Prototyper is optimized for use with [bootstrap-3](http://getbootstrap.com).
+So add the meteorite package: `mrt add bootstrap-3`

 It is not yet available over [atmosphere.meteor.com](http://atmosphere.meteor.com), if you want to use Jeizinen Prototyper [drop my a line](mailto:roland.studer@gmail.com) and I will publish it, so it can be more easily installed (via `mrt add jeizinen`).